pavir05/Computing-for-Data-Science-Lab/README.md

 > Table of Contents
 ## Searching Algorithms
 ### 1. Linear Search:
-**Definition**: A simple algorithm which is used to find an element in a list/ an array by traversing or iterating by checking each element from beginning to the end until it's found.
-This is called as linear search because it traverses the list in a linear fashion, one element at a time.
+**Definition**: A simple algorithm which is used to find an element in a list by traversing or iterating by checking each element from beginning to the end until it's found.
+This is called as linear search because it traverses the list in a linear way, one element at a time.

 **Algorithm**:<br>
   _step 1_: Start from the first element of the list.<br>